-Last updated January 17, 2023
+Last updated October 9, 2023

 Grow revenue in any season

-Build better customer solutions with new CX tools
+Boost sales with new CX tools

 Drills, sanders, and other power tools manufactured by Stanley Black and Decker have helped Americans with their home improvement projects for more than 100 years.
 But with evolving customer expectations, the venerable company needed a new kind of tool: customer service software.

-And even though leaders expect the monthly volume of tickets to double—they’re not worried.
+And even though leaders expect the monthly volume of tickets to double, they’re not worried.

-The race to boost sales
+The race to increase sales

 Founded in 2010 after 500 competitors raced an obstacle course in Vermont, Spartan Race is now the world’s largest obstacle race and endurance brand.
-With more than five million participants racing in events across the globe, Spartan Race also produces its own television specials, operates a gym, and offers a line of clothing and athletic gear.
+With more than five million participants racing in events across the globe, Spartan Race also produces television specials, operates a gym, and offers a line of clothing and athletic gear.